trane293/nlp-project/segmenter/answer/Experiments/README_RNN_EXPERIMENTS.asa224.md

 ## Modelling Word Segmentation problem in Chinese Text as a Sequence Learning Problem suitable for LSTMs.

 The following text summarizes the experiments that I performed as I modelled the problem in two different ways, and also discusses the results that were obtained from those implementations.
+For easy viewing of the code along with its output, an HTML version of the iPython Notebook is added to this directory by the name `Seq2Seq_Prediction.html`.

 The modelling was inspired by a variety of papers, but most notably [1].
 For this implementation, I use the 1M Chinese Setences Dataset provided by Prof. Sarkar for this assignment purposes.